Russell Wild, MBA

 Russell, what’s your education?

-I hold a Master of Business Administration (MBA) degree in international management and finance with honors from the Thunderbird School of Global Management, in Glendale, Arizona; a Bachelor of Science (BS) degree in business/economics magna cum laude from American University in Washington, D.C.; and a graduate certificate in personal financial planning from the CFP Board-registered program at Moravian College in Bethlehem, Pennsylvania.
-As part of my MBA program, I also completed a semester of study in economics and finance at the Oxford Centre for Management Studies (now called the Saïd Business School), part of England’s Oxford University.
+I hold a Master of Business Administration (MBA) degree in international management and finance with honors from Arizona State’s Thunderbird School of Global Management, in Glendale, Arizona; a Bachelor of Science (BS) degree in business/economics magna cum laude from American University in Washington, D.C.; and a graduate certificate in personal financial planning from the CFP Board-registered program at Moravian College in Bethlehem, Pennsylvania.
+As part of my MBA program, I also completed a semester of study in macroeconomics and finance at the Saïd Business School of England’s Oxford University.

 What kind of licenses or certifications do you have?